vineetkala11/Microservice/README.md

-# Creating Microservices With Spring and Eureka
+# Creating Microservices With Spring and Eureka Server

 This project based on Spring boot Microservice and covering all the aspects of Microservice Architecture end to end.
 Below are the key topics covered in this project-